blanchardjeremy/signal-voip-registration-helper/README.md

 **This tool is not for you if:**

 * You already have your Signal account registered to a physical phone.
-(I made a guide for just [creating a second Signal Desktop instance when you already have a phone as you primary device](https://github.com/blanchardjeremy/signal-voip-registration-helper/wiki/How-to-run-multiple-Signal-Desktop-instances-on-macOS)).
+(I made a guide for just [creating a second Signal Desktop instance when you already have a phone as your primary device](https://github.com/blanchardjeremy/signal-voip-registration-helper/wiki/How-to-run-multiple-Signal-Desktop-instances-on-macOS)).

 ## Features

 * **New Account Registration**: Register a new Signal account (without needing a physical phone).
 The primary "device" is actually just the [`signal-cli`](https://github.com/AsamK/signal-cli) library on your computer.
 However, after you link it to a Signal Desktop instance, you won't need to use `signal-cli` again.
 * **Link Signal Desktop**: Link Signal Desktop as a [secondary device](https://support.signal.org/hc/en-us/articles/360007320551-Linked-Devices)
 * **QR Code support**: Helps you scan the QR code during the Signal Desktop linking process.
-This is useful because you that process is built for linking a phone where you can scan the code with your phone camera.
+This is useful because that process is built for linking a phone where you can scan the code with your phone camera.
 In this case, our computer is the primary device, so it's a little cumbersome to get the data within the QR code.
 * **Application launcher**: Create a launcher that opens a unique instance of Signal Desktop for each account you register

 ## Installation